alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 }
 ```

-Notice that I have localised the `$OPTARG` and `$OPTIND` variables.
-This is important, aside from being in general good style.
-Failure to localise these can lead to odd behaviour during unit testing.
+Notice that the `$OPTARG` and `$OPTIND` variables have been localised.
+This is important.
+Aside from being good style, failure to localise these can lead to some odd behaviour in unit testing.
 More on that later.
-For now, just remember that it is good style to localise all local variables, and especially important to localise these ones.

 How to use `getopts` is of course beyond the scope of this article, but see [here](https://sookocheff.com/post/bash/parsing-bash-script-arguments-with-shopts/) for a good tutorial on `getopts`.

-##### Example not calling getopts
+##### Pattern B - without getopts

+Occasionally, it is better to not use `getopts`.
+The reasons for this include the limitations with `getopts` (e.g. no POSIX-compliant support for long options), or that `getopts` may be too complicated for a simple use case.
+Whatever the reason, you may need to write your own option handling logic.

-Occasionally, use of the `getops` command is overkill, and you may wish to implement your `get_opts` function without it.
-Here is an example that rewrites the above without `getopts`:
+Here is an example that rewrites the function above without using `getopts`:

 ```bash
 get_opts() {